 Organic battalion capability

-The armed-drone layer carries both FPV systems and loitering munitions.
-The Army treats them as complementary mission categories.
+The armed-drone layer carries both FPV systems and loitering munition platforms, and the Army treats them as complementary combat drone categories.
 FPV systems provide lower-cost direct targeting.
-Loitering munitions extend engagement range and persistence.
+The loitering munition layer extends engagement range and persistence, and the kamikaze drone variant of that layer forms a distinct sub-category inside the Ashni configuration.

 The Ashni roll-out reflects the cost logic shaping modern battlefield procurement.
 The Army's doctrine favours high-volume, lower-cost unmanned systems against expensive traditional precision weapons.
 The 6 April 2026 roadmap names air defence as a dedicated category for that reason.